 - Random/Fun Bags – I explain these more fully in this post on 72-hour kits for kids and babies (affiliate link), but basically it’s a bag of fun things to keep them occupied should the need for evacuation arise.
 You could even just put a set of 5 dice and a Yahtzee score card inside for a start!

 - Pepper Spray – obviously not for young children, but pepper spray (affiliate link) is a great item to keep in 72-hour kits, not only for protection from people, but also animals.

 - Crank flashlight/radio – this is the one we have (affiliate link) and we are happy with it ($54.80).
 I’m sure there are better ones out there, but this was a good price point for us, so we went with it.
 Not every person needs a radio in their backpack, but one of them per family is definitely recommended.

 Instead of getting another dog toy this year, consider purchasing a 72-hour kit for your pets for Christmas (click here to read the post for all the details and helpful links)!

 2. Christmas Gifts: Helpful Items During a Power Outage

-- Pump for Gas Cans – $59.99 – this pump is seriously worth its weight in gold.
+- Pump for Gas Cans – $59.99 – this pump (affiliate link) is seriously worth its weight in gold.
 Lifting a 5-gallon can full of fuel and pouring it into a teeny little hole without spilling can present quite a challenge.
 It is virtually effortless to use and all but eliminates the danger of spilling fuel.
 It works in 5-gallon gas cans just as well as in a fuel caddy.